5 Reasons Why Students Benefit From A Problem-Centered Math Classroom

 As students work with each other, present their findings, and answer teacher questions they are communicating both in writing and orally using mathematics vocabulary and concepts.
 No longer is just giving a final answer the only thing that needs to be communicated.

-3. Increased Requirement of Student Ownership for the Work
+3. Increased Requirement for Student Ownership for the Work

 In a problem-centered classroom, students are doing the work and engaging in positive student struggle as they work at honing their problem-solving skills.
 No longer is the teacher struggling to make the learning easy for every student.